Advertisement

 Why are antioxidants in food important?

 The body produces a range of its own protective antioxidants.
-Those in foods may boost the body's own supply and these may become especially important as we age and produce more free radicals.
+Some foods are also rich in antioxidants and these may boost the body’s own supply.
+There is some evidence that antioxidants in plant foods may become especially important as we age and produce more free radicals.

 Antioxidants produce the bright colours in fruits and vegetables and the flavour of extra virgin olive oil, tea or coffee.
 Bitter compounds in foods such as rocket are also potent antioxidants.